 Section 2.
 Election and term of office.
 The officers of the Association except for the Executive Director will be elected annually by the Board at the regular Annual Meeting of the Board.
 The President and Vice-Presidents shall be elected from Directors who have been a Director for at least one year, or from among Members who previously served as Directors.
 This requirement may be waived by a three-quarters vote of Board members present at the Annual Meeting.
-The election of the other officers (except the Executive Director) shall be by majority vote of the Board members present at the Annual Meeting.
+The election of the other officers (except the Executive Director) shall be by majority vote of the Board members present at the Annual Meeting of the Board.
 If the election of officers will not be held at such meeting, such election will be held as soon thereafter as is convenient.
 New offices may be created and filled at any meeting of Board.

 Each officer will hold office until his/her successor will have been duly elected and will have qualified.
 The Board shall appoint an Executive Director by a three-quarter vote of the Board members present at any meeting of the Board.
-Term limits for elected officers: The President, First Vice President and Second Vice President may serve for no more than two consecutive one-year terms in each office, except in unusual circumstances, as determined by the Board.
+Term limits for elected officers: The President, and Vice Presidents may serve for no more than two consecutive one-year terms in each office, except in unusual circumstances, as determined by the Board.
 The Treasurer may serve for no more than ten consecutive one-year terms except in unusual circumstances, as determined by the Board.
 The Secretary may serve for no more than five consecutive one-year terms except in unusual circumstances, as determined by the Board.

 Section 3.
 Removal.
 Any officer may be removed by a two-thirds vote of Board members present at a meeting at which quorum exists, whenever in the Board’s judgement, removal is in the best interests of the Association.